Chandan9898Kumar/maching_coding/src/JavaScript/DESIGN_PATTERN/DESIGN_PATTERN.md

 - Shallow vs. Deep Copying 🔄 : Cloning complex objects that have circular references might be very tricky
 - Complex Cloning Hierarchies 📜: Cloning hierarchical structures introduces complexities, particularly with interconnected objects and relationships.
+- Readability: When a class has been extended many times, it can be difficult to know where certain properties come from.
+  For Example, if we have a BorderCollie class that extends all the way to the Animal class, it can be difficult to trace back where certain properties came from.

 ## Builder 👷

-Builder is a creational design pattern facilitating the step-by-step construction of complex objects.
+Builder is a Creational design pattern facilitating the step-by-step construction of complex objects.
 It enables the creation of various object types using a unified construction process, preventing constructor overload. _Use the Builder pattern to get rid of a “telescoping constructor”._

 In simple words: